matanox/spray-heroku/README.markdown

 ## Additional resources
 + [spray.io](http://spray.io/)
 + [Heroku Scala getting started](https://devcenter.heroku.com/articles/getting-started-with-scala) - this is not spray.io specific but may add some insight

+## Eclipse integration
+This template is also compatible with eclipse (verified on Kepler).
+To generate an eclipse project for it, run `sbt eclipse` after having installed the sbtecilpse plugin version that matches your version of sbt.
+You can then import and run the project in eclipse, by locating in eclipse to the `Boot.scala` source file, and clicking the `run` icon.
+In the import wizard, select to import an existing project.